 ✅ Use one file per score

-After importing: what to expect
+After import: what to expect

-What usually works well
+What typically works well:

-- Simple dynamics and articulations
+- Dynamics and simple articulations

 - Overall musical structure

-What may need cleanup
+What may need adjustments:

-- Rhythms in polyphonic or dense passages
+- Rhythms in polyphonic or very dense passages

 - Text and lyric alignment